-A mixed methodology for traffic measurements of P2P systems has been developed at BTH.
-Our procedure is based on a combination of instrumentation at the application layer with transport flow identification and extraction of packets captured at the link-layer (Fig. 2).
+A mixed methodology for traffic measurements of P2P systems has been developed at BTH [11].
+Our procedure is based on a combination of instrumentation at the application layer with transport flow identification and extraction of packets captured at the link-layer (Fig. 1).
 This solution allows accurate measurements on both generations of P2P protocols.

-Figure 2: Measurement procedures
+Figure 1: Measurement procedures

-The P2P measurement infrastructure developed at BTH consists of peer nodes and protocol decoding software [12].
-Tcpdump [16] and tcptrace [23] are used for traffic recording and protocol decoding.
+The P2P measurement infrastructure developed at BTH consists of peer nodes and protocol decoding software [11].
+Tcpdump [16] and tcptrace [19] are used for traffic recording and protocol decoding.
 Although the infrastructure is currently geared towards P2P protocols, it can be easily extended to measure other protocols running over TCP.
-Furthermore, we plan to develop similar modules to measure UDP-based applications.

 The BTH measurement nodes run the Gentoo Linux 1.4 operating system, with kernel version 2.6.5.
 Each node is equipped with an Intel Celeron 2.4 GHz processor, 1 GB RAM, 120 GB hard drive, and 10/100 FastEthernet network interface.
-As shown in Fig. 3, the network interface is connected to a 100 Mbps switch in the BTH networking lab, which is further connected through a router to the GigaSUNET backbone.
+The network interface is connected to a 100 Mbps switch in the BTH networking lab, which is further connected through a router to the GigaSUNET backbone.

 Our experience with the current setup has been that the traffic recording step alone accounts for about 70% of the total time taken by measurements.
 Protocol decoding is not possible when the hosts are recording traffic.
 The main reason is the protocol decoding phase, which is I/O intensive and requires large amounts of CPU power and RAM memory.
-To overcome this problem a distributed measurement infrastructure (shown in Fig. 4) will be developed in the future.

-When used in the distributed infrastructure the P2P nodes are equipped with an additional network interface, which we refer to as the management interface.
 P2P traffic is recorded from the primary interface and stored in a directory on the disk.
 The directory is exported using the Network File System (NFS) over the management interface.
 Data processing workstations can read recorded data over NFS as soon as it is available.
 Optionally, the data processing workstations can be located in private LAN or VPN in order to increase security, save IP address space and decrease the number of collisions on the Ethernet segment.
 In this case, the router provides Internet access to the workstations, if needed.